vapor/docs/4.0/docs/authentication.md

 }
 ```

-Next, we can define a representation of the data contained in a successful login reponse.
+Next, we can define a representation of the data contained in a successful login response.
 For now the response will only have one property which is a string representing a signed JWT.

 ```swift
 struct ClientTokenReponse: Content {